 Dedicated Counsel Following Severe Injuries

 Suffering brain injuries, particularly at the hands of another person, can be extremely traumatizing and recovery time may be prolonged as well as expensive.
-The brain trauma lawyers at The Roth Firm, LLC are experienced in representing brain injury victims.
+The Marietta TBI attorneys at The Roth Firm, LLC are experienced in representing brain injury victims.
 They will help you file claims against the neglectful party, which could be, doctors, motorists, or companies.

 Call (404) 777-4899 today to speak to an attorney at The Roth Firm, LLC.
 We are here to help.

 In order to file a claim and pursue a lawsuit against another as a result of your traumatic brain injury, the victim must have suffered the accident as a direct result of the other person's negligent or reckless actions.

 Therefore, the victim's attorney needs to be able to prove the following:

 - Duty of Care: The duty of care refers to the recommended level of care that an individual should observe to prevent injury to themselves and others around them.